 The MODIS project is tasked with developing a new instrument to replace the current slate of CADI machines being used as part of the CHAIN project.
 These instruments are called ionosondes and use HF radio signals to bounce off the ionosphere to create an image of the conditions within the various plasma layers.

-The GSWNCan project is planned to create a Canada-wide network of GNSS receivers.
+The SWINCan project is planned to create a Canada-wide network of GNSS receivers.
 This network will be the single largest unified network of GPS sites in Canada, with 350 locations across the country.
 This will add to the data collected by the CHAIN project and be included within the models being developed by the CHAIM project.
 As well, this data will support several other research groups and industry partners across the country.